 BC Medical Services Plan (MSP)

 BC Medical Services Plan (MSP) is the provincial public health care system that provides basic medical insurance coverage to residents of BC.
 All residents of BC who stay over six months – including international students – are legally required to apply for MSP when you arrive and to maintain coverage throughout your period of residence in BC.
 Incoming Exchange and Study Abroad students staying for only one term are not eligible for MSP.
 It is important to note that when you first arrive in BC there is a waiting period before you could become eligible for MSP coverage.

 Private medical insurance (Guard.me)

 Basic private medical insurance from a company such as Guard.me is necessary for whenever you are not covered by MSP, such as during the MSP coverage wait period.
-The process for purchasing or opting out of private medical insurance coverage varies depending on in which type of program you are studying.
+The process for enrolling in Guard.me private medical insurance coverage varies depending on in which type of program you are studying.
+You may not need Guard.me if you already have valid MSP or other medical insurance to cover your for you first 3 months in Canada.

 Extended medical insurance

-Extended medical insurance generally provides coverage towards additional services that basic medical insurance plans do not, such as vision, dental care, and prescription drugs.
+Extended medical insurance generally provides coverage towards additional services that basic medical insurance plans (such as MSP and Guard.me) do not cover such as vision, dental care, and prescription drugs.
 Each plan is different, so it is important to understand exactly what is and what is not covered.

 BCIT students studying in eligible full-time programs are automatically enrolled in the BCIT Student Association Health and Dental Plan and will have access to health services including dental, vision, and online counselling.
 Students in ISEP or part-time programs are not eligible.